kirill-grouchnikov/aurora/docs/component/RibbonContextualListener.md

 The first is the command to minimize / restore the ribbon, using a `MutableState`-backed boolean that is passed as `isMinimized` property to the `Ribbon` data class.
 The second is a placeholder command to open a custom UI for deep configuration of the entire ribbon content - that is left to the particular application needs.

-Here is our global contextual menu shown when the user right-clicks on one of the command buttons in the taskbar:
+Here is our global contextual menu shown when the user right-clicks one of the comboboxes in the taskbar:

 <img src="https://raw.githubusercontent.com/kirill-grouchnikov/aurora/icicle/docs/images/component/walkthrough/ribbon/taskbar/taskbar-contextualmenu-remove.png" width="1363" border=0/>